jrbeutler/rating-project/Design/BusinessRequirements.md

   - This will allow the apprentice to know where they are falling short in a given subject.
 Through this they will be able to work on it and grow.
 This will also allow for the senior to show them their strengths as well and perhaps even point them towards ways to improve their weaknesses or further their strengths.

 - BR5 :
-Apprentice needs to see who left what ratings
+Apprentice needs to see who left what ratings.
   - Through doing this, the apprentice will know who to talk to about any questions they may have on the  rating and why they received the number they did.
 This will open opportunities for the senior to direct and tutor the apprentice further, and will allow the apprentice to gain a better understanding of their rating.

 - BR6 :